 What is Asynchronous Learning?

-Despite the complicated name, asynchronous learning is actually pretty simple: It’s a learner-lead method by which the course is accessed and completed at different times for each individual.
-Unrestrained by the necessity of in-class instruction or having to access a module at a specific time, asynchronous learning gives each person maximum control over how, when and where training happens.
+Asynchronous learning is a learner-lead method where the course is accessed and completed at different times for each individual.
+Asynchronous learning gives each person maximum control over how, when and where training happens.
+It removed the necessity of in-class instruction or having to access a module at a specific time.

 Tools of the Trade